sylhare/Type-on-Strap/README.md

     permalink: /:collection/:name
 ```

-This creates the collection for Jekyll so it can find and display your portfolio posts.
+This creates the collection for Jekyll, so it can find and display your portfolio posts.

 ### Feature: Gallery 🖼

 You can create a gallery using [Masonry JS](https://masonry.desandro.com/) which will placing the pictures in optimal position
 based on available vertical space.
 You need to specify the `gallery_path` which will be used to find the pictures to render.
-It will take all of the picture under that directory.
+It will take all the pictures under that directory.
 Then use the `include` to add it in your page.

 ```yml